rnsdomains/RNS-SDK-android/README.md

 ```

 Then you can start using your resolver in the [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask) defined in the android API.
 As you can see in this example [RNS Android Sample App](https://github.com/rnsdomains/rns-android-sampleapp).

+## Sample App

+Check how this SDK can be used on a [sample application](https://github.com/rnsdomains/rns-android-sampleapp).